WuBingzheng/primitive_fixed_point_decimal/benches/README.md

 # Representation

-Before presenting the benchmark results, I will explain how each crate represent a decimal.
+Before listing the benchmark results, I'd like to explain how each crate represent a decimal.

 `rust_decimal` uses a floating-point design: each instance stores a scale value.
 Its decimal type [Decimal](https://docs.rs/rust_decimal/1.40.0/rust_decimal/struct.Decimal.html)